kqkq/blog/README.md

 The blog is based on Hexo project.
 All of the Markdown files, images, attachments and themes are available.

-The source files of this blog are hosted on [GitHub](https://github.com/kqkq/blog) and [GitCafe](https://gitcafe.com/kqkq/blog).
-The HTML files are hosted on *GitCafe Pages* service.
-Checkout the `gitcafe-pages` branch on [GitCafe repository](https://gitcafe.com/kqkq/blog/tree/gitcafe-pages) for HTML files.
+The source files of this blog are hosted on [GitHub](https://github.com/kqkq/blog) and [Coding.net](https://coding.net/u/kqkq/p/blog/git).
+The HTML files are hosted on *Coding.net Pages* service.
+Checkout the `coding-pages` branch on [Coding.net repository](https://coding.net/u/kqkq/p/blog/git/tree/coding-pages) for HTML files.

 ---